colgrave34/colgrave34.github.io/README.md

 # Colgrave's blog
-This is the repo for my blog.
+This is the repo of my blog.
 Feel free to correct me here by using [Pull request](https://github.com/C0lgrave34/C0lgrave34.github.io/pulls) or [Discussions](https://github.com/C0lgrave34/C0lgrave34.github.io/discussions).

 ## How to reach me